Ted Honderich: Conservatism

 Honderich's book Conservatism begins with a general inquiry into the distinctions between British and American conservatism.
 He argues that one [British conservatism?] has to do with eternal values and therefore with reform rather than change, a view underpinning Edmund Burke's condemnation of the French Revolution and all conservatives since.
-Other distinctions [between British and American conservatism or conservatism and other systems?] have to do with the right kind of political thinking and with human nature, with particular doctrines of incentive and reward, and with certain freedoms, including those of private property.
+Other distinctions have to do with the right kind of political thinking and with human nature, with particular doctrines of incentive and reward, and with certain freedoms, including those of private property.
 Given these distinctions which set conservatism apart from other views, Honderich asks what underlies and brings these distinctions together.
 What is the rationale or underlying principle of conservatism?
 The answer he gives is not just that the conservative tradition is selfish.
 Its self-interest, he argues, does not distinguish it from other political traditions.
 What does distinguish it, Honderich concludes, is that it lacks a moral principle to defend its self-interest.
 It is unique in its amorality.
 Conservatism was enlarged as Conservatism: Burke, Nozick, Bush, Blair? in 2005, and includes Honderich's consideration of whether Britain's New Labour is truly in the conservative political tradition.

 Controversy

 Honderich has been involved in controversy since the publication of his book After the Terror in 2002.
 Honderich arranged with Oxfam in Britain and the publisher of After the Terror, Edinburgh University Press, to have the £5,000 advance on royalties go to the charity, along with more money from the publishers.
 The Canadian newspaper The Globe and Mail suggested that Oxfam was taking money from a terrorist sympathiser, and it then declined the contributions, for which it was judged adversely in the British media.
 The book was published in a German translation.
 Micha Brumlik, director of a Holocaust centre and Professor of Pedagogy at Frankfurt University, demanded publicly that the book be withdrawn from sale by the publisher, Suhrkamp Verlag.
 Despite the declaration by the philosopher Jürgen Habermas, who had recommended the translation, that the book was not anti-semitic, it was withdrawn from sale.
 Honderich demanded the dismissal of Brumlik from his professorship, for violation of academic principle.
 There was a media furore in Germany.
 The book was retranslated and republished by an antizionist Jewish publishing house, Melzer Verlag.
+Lesser controversies have included an imputation of anti-semitism by a student newspaper in London, against which Honderich took successful legal action.
+There have been attacks by Palestinians on Honderich's justification of Zionism too, including disruptions at meetings.